-Andrew O’Donohue is a Ph.D. candidate in political science at Harvard University and a National Science Foundation Graduate Research Fellow.
-He studies resistance to democratic erosion, political polarization, and the rule of law, with a focus on Turkey, Europe, and the Middle East.
-He is the co-editor (with Thomas Carothers) of Democracies Divided: The Global Challenge of Political Polarization (Brookings Institution Press, 2019).
+Andrew O’Donohue is the Carl J. Friedrich Fellow and a Ph.D.
+Candidate in Government at Harvard University, as well as a U.S. National Science Foundation Graduate Research Fellow.
+His research studies democratic erosion, political polarization, and the rule of law, with a focus on Turkey and the Middle East.
+He is the co-editor, with Thomas Carothers, of Democracies Divided: The Global Challenge of Political Polarization (Brookings Institution Press, 2019).
+His work has been published by the Carnegie Endowment for International Peace, the Center for American Progress, Foreign Affairs, the German Marshall Fund, and the Washington Post.
+Prior to graduate school, he was a James C. Gaither Junior Fellow at the Carnegie Endowment and a research fellow at Sabancı University’s Istanbul Policy Center.
+He received his A.B. summa cum laude from Harvard College.

 Ph.D.
 Student in Government, Harvard University